-The council is committed to promoting work life balance and has many schemes that employees can make use of.
+The Council is committed to promoting work life balance and has many schemes that employees can make use of.
 These include flexi time, flexible working, job sharing and emergency time off work.

 An employee wellbeing survey undertaken in 2021 highlighted that flexible working is important to our employees.
-If your post is deemed suitable for flexi time, you could work between 6am - 10pm Monday to Friday, subject to agreement with your line manager.
+If your post is deemed suitable for flexi time, you could work between 6am to 10pm, Monday to Friday, subject to agreement with your line manager.
 There is no expectation to work longer or later hours, this is about making work, work for you and to support caring responsibilities, decrease commuting pressures and support a better work life balance.

 Unless you are employed on a contract of three months or less, you will automatically join the Local Government Pension Scheme (LGPS) or Teachers Pension Scheme (TPS) depending on your role.
-Your contribution rate depends on how much you are paid, but it will be between 5.5 and 7.5 12.5% (LGPS) or 7.4 and 11.7% (TPS) of your salary.
+Your contribution rate depends on how much you are paid, but it will be between 5.5 and 12.5% (LGPS) and 11.7% (TPS) of your salary.
 When you retire your benefits can include an index linked retirement pension and a tax free lump sum.
 The scheme also provides for ill health and death benefits.

 Visit the Tyne and Wear Pension Fund website.

 South Tyneside Council has a positive policy towards identifying and meeting the training needs of all its employees.
 It is a condition of employment that employees are prepared to participate in any training courses which are felt to be appropriate to their needs.
 Most training needs will be met within the organisation however you may be required to attend job related short courses.

 The Occupational Health Service within the Council is delivered by a team of professionals who carry out a wide range of employee services including clinical assessments, medicals and health surveillance.